The Thing Around Your Neck: Plot summaries

+Set outside of Cape Town, South Africa, "Jumping Monkey Hill" centers on an African Writer's Workshop hosted by the British Council and a white man, Edward.
+The Nigerian protagonist, Ujunwa, attends the workshop alongside writers from throughout Africa.
+Ujunwa and the other writers face Edward's scrutiny and struggle to meet his requirements for "authentic" African narratives, rebuffing stories about homosexuality and workplace discrimination in favor of stories of war-torn African villages.

-In "Jumping Monkey Hill", there is a writer's retreat in Cape Town, South Africa, where a young Nigerian author narrates his conflicts to an audience of African authors.
-In "The Thing Around Your Neck", Akunna gets an American visa from her uncle in order to come to the US where he resides.
-When she arrives into the country, she is molested by her uncle.
-She leaves Maine, and eventually gets employed as a waitress in Connecticut.
-She meets a man with whom she falls in love with, but experiences cultural difficulties with him.
+In "The Thing Around Your Neck", Akunna gets an American visa from her uncle to come to Maine, US, where he resides.
+When she arrives in the country, she is molested by her uncle.
+She leaves Maine and eventually gets employed as a waitress in Connecticut and meets a man with whom she falls in love, but experiences cultural difficulties with him.

 In "The American Embassy", a woman applies for an asylum but ends up walking away, unwilling to expose her son's murder for the sake of a visa.

 In "The Shivering", a Catholic Nigerian woman studying at Princeton University, whose boyfriend has left her, finds solace in the earnest prayers of a stranger who knocks at her door.

-In "The Arrangers of Marriage", a newly married woman arrives in New York City with her husband but is unwilling to accept her husband's Nigerian identity rejection.
+In "The Arrangers of Marriage", a newly married woman arrives in New York City with her husband but is unwilling to accept her husband's rejection of his Nigerian identity.

 In "Tomorrow Is Too Far", a young woman reveals the devastating secret of her brother's death.

-In "The Headstrong Historian", Nwangba, who believes her husband was killed by his cousins determines to retain the inheritance for her son.
-However, Nwangba's son gets his inheritance after his grandmother, Nwangba's mother, retrieves it.
+In "The Headstrong Historian", Nwamgba, believing that her husband was killed by his cousins, is determined to retain her husband's inheritance for her son.
+Nwamgba's son gets his inheritance after his grandmother, Nwamgba's mother, inherits it.